firstwan/firstwan.github.io/_posts/2024-10-7-vulner-scan.md

 Although this script is made to automate vulnerability assessment, but there is no universal method to run a proper vulnerability assessment.
 It usually involves multiple thinking processes and needs to be flexible for different environments.

 This script just executes a very basic vulnerability assessment.
 Users should use this information as an aid in the vulnerability assessment.

+You can access the Bash script from my [GitHub](https://github.com/firstwan/vulner)

 ## Reference